voc/voctomix/README-TRANSITIONS.md

 If a transition was found a tuple of it's name and the transition will be returned - otherwise `None`.

 #### Transitions.travel()
-Returns a list of pairs of composites along all possible transitions between all given `composites` by walking the tree of all combinations recusively.
+Returns a list of pairs of composites along all possible transitions between all given `composites` by walking the tree of all combinations recursively.
 ```python
 def travel(composites, previous=None):
 ```
 Parameter `previous` shall always be the default `None` and must only be used internally for recursion.
-This method is just a tool to walk all possible transitions in one animation and so concatinate existing transitions.
+This method is just a tool to walk all possible transitions in one animation and so concatenate existing transitions.

-Currently it is only used within the _Transition Tester_ to generate test output but could be also subject of *future development* to generate more complex animations by concatination.
+Currently it is only used within the _Transition Tester_ to generate test output but could be also subject of *future development* to generate more complex animations by concatenation.

 ## Entities